PrideParrot/SmartLynxInterview/README.md

 !
 In case of Postman "Bearer " need to be removed before Token.

 In-Memory Database used, so File need to be created first (3).
+Also no need to publish Api anywhere, can run locally.

 After that any other methods can be used.